muldoon2007/muldoon2007.github.io/_posts/2020-04-17-programming-rules-thumb.markdown

 # The Rules

-With no further ado, below are the Rules of Thumb for a 1x Developer.
+With no further ado, below are my Rules of Thumb for a 1x Developer.

 ## Meta